 I am an assistant professor of economics and environmental studies at New College of Florida, a Research Affiliate at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University, and a member of the Rutgers Climate Institute.
 In fall, 2022 I will be starting as an assistant professor in the Bloustein School at Rutgers University.
 Previously I was a Postdoc at the Samuel DuBois Cook Center on Social Equity at Duke University where I worked under the supervision of William “Sandy” Darity, Jr. I hold a PhD in Economics from the University of Massachusetts Amherst.
-I will be spending the 2021-22 academic year as a Research Fellow at the University of Southern California Center on Science, Technology, and Public Life and USC’s Berggruen Institute.
+I am spending the 2021-22 academic year as a Research Fellow at the University of Southern California Center on Science, Technology, and Public Life and USC’s Berggruen Institute.

 Address: New College of Florida, 5800 Bay Shore Road, Sarasota, FL 34243